-Welcome to the Sarasota County Community Connections eNewsletter.
-Please share this enewsletter with family, friends and neighbors.
-Contact us if you have questions, ideas for articles, or feedback on the system, email@example.com
+Welcome to Sarasota County Community Connections.
+Please share this with family, friends and neighbors.
+Contact us if you have questions, ideas for articles, or feedback on the system, at firstname.lastname@example.org

-Get free and low-cost health services at 15 sites throughout the county in December.
-Services offered include diabetes screening, blood pressure tests, pregnancy testing, HIV and tuberculosis testing and adult immunizations.
+The Health Department's mobile medical unit will provide free and low-cost health services at 13 sites around the county in June.
+Services include diabetes screening and blood pressure, pregnancy, HIV and tuberculosis tests.
+Appointments are not needed.

 At the Lakeview Park Clean-Up, some residents were picking up some branches of a tree when a dangerous Water Moccasin slithered out and dashed into the water.
 It might be useful to know one when you see it, but the differences between the venomous Florida Water Moccasin (or Cottonmouth) and the wholly harmless Water Snake can be subtle.
 Here are a few images and links that might help.
 First, here's a Water Moccasin